-EvoBiotech is proud to announce its latest publication on the use of extracellular vesicles derived from plants as a drug delivery system in the special issue “Advances of Membrane Vesicles in Drug Delivery Systems” of Pharmaceutics Journal.
+EvoBiotech published its last results on the use of extracellular vesicles derived from plants as a drug delivery system in the special issue “Extracellular Vesicles and Nucleic Acids in Health and Disease” of Cells Journal.
 This work demonstrates the use of edible plant-derived extracellular vesicles to vehicle mRNA-based vaccines for SARS-CoV-2 using an easy-to-use formulation with capsules for the oral delivery in rats.

-EvoBiotech is proud to announce its latest publication on the use of extracellular vesicles derived from plants as a drug delivery system in the special issue “Advances of Membrane Vesicles in Drug Delivery Systems” of Pharmaceutics Journal.
-This work demonstrates the use of edible plant-derived extracellular vesicles to vehicle mRNA-based vaccines for SARS-CoV-2 using intramuscular, […]
+EvoBiotech published its last results on the use of extracellular vesicles derived from plants as a drug delivery system in the special issue “Extracellular Vesicles and Nucleic Acids in Health and Disease” of Cells Journal.
+This work demonstrates the use of edible plant-derived extracellular vesicles to vehicle mRNA-based vaccines for SARS-CoV-2 using an easy-to-use formulation […]

 EU Startup.news is a popular website covering news about the European startup landscape and pointing-out the most promising startups for investment opportunities.
 We are pleased to share that EvoBiotech has been cited as one of the 15 innovative Italian Startups that are revolutionizing biotechnology in Italy.
 According to EU Startup.news, EvoBiotech is a cutting-edge biotech […]

 EvoBiotech participated to the Annual Meeting of International Society for Extracellular Vesicles (International ISEV 2023) in Seattle to present its last results on the innovative use of plant extracellular vesicles as a delivery platform for mRNA-based vaccines.